 A brief survey of prostitution laws in various countries

 Prostitution in Canada is legal with strict regulations.
 Under the Protection of Communities and Exploited Persons Act, it is legal to communicate with the intention of selling sex; however, it is illegal to communicate with the intention of buying sex and illegal to purchase sex services.
 It is legal for sex workers to advertise their own services, but not others' services.
 It is also illegal to sell sex near any area where a minor (under 18) could reasonably be expected to be present, such as schools, playgrounds, etc. These are just a few of the provisions in the law.

-In Thailand, prostitution is illegal; however, laws are ambiguous and unenforced.
-Sex work in Thailand is a significant economic incentive for rural, unskilled women with financial obligations such as dependents or debts.
+Prostitution is illegal in Thailand, but the laws are ambiguous and often unenforced.
+As a result, red-light districts, massage parlors, go-go bars, and sex-focused karaoke bars are common sights.
+Sex work in Thailand is a significant economic incentive for many citizens, especially rural, unskilled women with financial burdens.

 Engaging in prostitution as a buyer or seller is technically illegal in Japan.
 However, because the legal definition of prostitution is extremely narrow and specific (vaginal intercourse with a stranger), sex workers have devised a cornucopia of loopholes and end-arounds.
 These include "Soaplands", where guests are bathed by prostitutes; offering oral, anal, mammary, or some other form of non-vaginal intercourse; and "fashion health" or "delivery health" services, which sell legal services such as a massage and unofficially throw in a sex act as a freebie.
 As such, prostitution in Japan is prohibited, but thriving.